 + Drugs taken from libraries containing products known to react with pathways critical e.g. for neurological disorders.

-+ Less CMC work to be done (formulation study only).
++ Less Chemistry Manufacturing and Controls (CMC) work to be done (formulation study only).

 + About 3 year faster market entry, since approval could refer to existing publications and approval data from originator.

 + No or limited preclinical Tox/Safety to be conducted.

 + No or limited clinical phase I needs to be done in US.